claeusdev/turbomem/README.md

 # Turbomem

-A very simple cache implementation in c.
+A straightforward cache implementation in c.

+STILL WIP.